eviltester/observatron/README.md

 e.g. "obs_2019-02-20-11-32-57-314-screenshot-1201x1104_note_1550662375417.jpg"

-This can help you cross reference screenshots to notes, although the timestamping should mean that the screenshot is the next file saved after the note.
+This can help you cross-reference screenshots to notes, although the timestamping should mean that the screenshot is the next file saved after the note.

+## Keyboard Shortcuts

+To create a note:

+- "default": "Ctrl+Shift+L",
+- "mac": "Command+Shift+L"

 ---